EuroPython/website/data/pages-content/finaid.md

 ### 🆕 Free Remote Ticket

-  You will receive an individual voucher code that you can use to buy a regular conference remote ticket for free.
+  You will receive an individual voucher code that you can use to claim a free remote conference ticket.

 ### [CLOSED] Free Ticket Voucher Grant